GoogleCloudPlatform/community/tutorials/install-bower-dependencies-on-google-app-engine.md

 ## Easiest: Do nothing

-When you deploy to App Engine Flexible enviroment a Docker image is created for you and your code is copied into the image.
+When you deploy to App Engine flexible enviroment a Docker image is created for you and your code is copied into the image.
 This first method relies on the Docker image build step to make Bower dependencies available to your app.
 This method is the easiest.